 influxdb 2706 0.2 7.0 571008 35376 ?
 Sl 15:37 0:16 /usr/bin/influxd -config /etc/influxdb/influxdb.conf

 If you do not see the expected output, the process is either not launching or is exiting prematurely.
 Check the logs for error messages and verify the previous setup steps are complete.

 If you see the expected output, repeat for the remaining data nodes.
-Once all data nodes have been installed, configured, and launched, move on to the next section to join the data nodes to the cluster.
+After all of your data nodes have been installed, configured, and launched, move on to the next section to join the data nodes to the cluster.

 Join the data nodes to the cluster

-influxd-ctl update-data, skip the rest of this guide.
+influxd-ctl update-data command, skip the rest of this guide.

-On one and only one of the meta nodes that you set up in the previous document, run:
+Run the following commands on one of the meta nodes that you set up during meta nodes installation:

 influxd-ctl add-data enterprise-data-01:8088 influxd-ctl add-data enterprise-data-02:8088

 Added data node y at enterprise-data-0x:8088